artambdev/facts-from-the-past/README.md

 </details>

 ### JavaScript
-The JavaScript code used by the quiz is validated with the JSHint Code Quality Tool, showing no errors or warnings.
+The JavaScript code used by the quiz was validated with the JSHint Code Quality Tool, showing no errors or warnings.
 <details><summary>Image</summary>
 <img src="docs/validation/validation-js.png">
 </details>

 ### Accessibility
-All pages on the site are checked with the WAVE Website Accessibility Evaluation Tool, and show no errors.
+All pages on the site are checked with the WAVE Website Accessibility Evaluation Tool, and none show any errors.
 See each page below:
 <details><summary>Homepage</summary>
 <img src="docs/validation/access/validation-access-index.png">
 </details>